Jaded-Encoding-Thaumaturgy/JET-guide/docs/misc/remux/dvd-remux.md

     === "FFmpeg"

         !!! warning "Version"
-            This method requires FFmpeg 7.0 or later!
+            This method requires BtbN nightly FFmpeg build!
-            If you are using an older version, you will need to upgrade.<br>
+            If you are using an older version, you will need to upgrade.
-            You can find the latest BtbN builds [here](https://github.com/BtbN/FFmpeg-Builds/releases/download/latest/ffmpeg-n7.1-latest-win64-gpl-7.1.zip).
+            You can find the latest BtbN nightly builds [here](https://github.com/BtbN/FFmpeg-Builds/releases/download/latest/ffmpeg-n7.1-latest-win64-gpl-7.1.zip).

         !!! info "Documentation"
             For more information on the command line arguments,